The Amazon Rainforest snakes have covered every niche the forest has created, from the canopy to the ground, inside soil, and inside water.

 Anaconda

 Anacondas are the world’s heaviest snake at around 250 kg.
 They can grow about 10 metres and have a semi-aquatic lifestyle made possible by the position of their eyes and nostrils on the tops of their head.
-They seem to choose areas with thick vegetation (grassy areas ), pile of dead logs where they hide.
-They hunt mainly at night eating most manageable animals like capybara, peccaries and deer.
+They seem to choose areas with thick vegetation (grassy areas ), piles of dead logs where they hide.
+They hunt mainly at night, eating the most manageable animals like capybara, peccaries, and deer.
 It likes forest streams.

 Amazon Whip Snake